-“It makes up about 3% of all childhood cancers, and there is about one case in every 16,000 live births around the world,” said Joseph Torkildson, MD, a pediatric hematologist and oncologist at Banner Children’s Cancer and Blood Disorder Clinic in Mesa, AZ.
+“It makes up about 3% of all childhood cancers, and there is about one case in every 16,000 live births around the world,” said Joseph Torkildson, MD, a pediatric hematologist and oncologist with Banner Children's.

 Read on to learn about retinoblastoma and how to recognize the glow.

 Know the glow: The signs and symptoms of retinoblastoma

 The most common symptom of retinoblastoma is when the retina looks white.
 This is called leukocoria.
 The second most common is strabismus, when the eyes are crossed or ‘lazy’ in appearance.
 Most often these symptoms are first noticed by parents and loved ones.

 “About 80% of cases are diagnosed by parents or family members who notice a ‘white eye’ or notice their child isn’t seeing normally.”
 Dr. Torkildson said.

 The next time you take your child’s photo, take a closer look.
 When flash photography creates a white glowing pupil in the eye of a child, it could be that the light is illuminating a tumor not otherwise visible.
 In fact, now there’s an app for this.
 Bryan Shaw, a chemist and father, invented the CRADLE White Eye Detector app after his own son Noah’s tragic experience to help speed up diagnosis and treatment.